angelphanth/rps/README.md

-# Playing Rock Paper Scissors against the Computer using a Webcam!
+## Playing Rock Paper Scissors against the Computer using a Webcam!
 Using deep learning (VGG16) to classify hand-gestures for a Rock Paper Scissors (RPS) game.

 ![demo](demo.gif)

+### Project Summary

-For this project I sought to create a RPS game where you could play against the computer using your webcam.
+I sought to create a RPS game where you could play against the computer using your webcam.

-In order to achieve this I first had to train a Convolutional Neural Network (CNN) to classify RPS hand-gestures from images and then evaluate the CNNs performance on new images.
+In order to achieve this I first had to train a Convolutional Neural Network (CNN) to classify RPS hand-gestures from images and then evaluate the CNNs performance on new images (i.e., a test set of images, and images taken from a webcam).

 A VGG16 CNN was trained on a combined dataset of [CGI-generated images created by Laurence Moroney](http://www.laurencemoroney.com/rock-paper-scissors-dataset/) and [real-life images created by Kaggle user drgfreeman](https://www.kaggle.com/drgfreeman/rockpaperscissors#README_rpc-cv-images.txt).